HyperDecahedron/MazeGeneration_2D/README.md

 This project provides a procedural maze generator and difficulty evaluator.
 Create your own mazes and evaluate how challenging they are!

+Watch a video about the project [in this link](https://youtu.be/qKsdUqLpXyM)

 ---

 ## 🚀 First Steps